 The Fortran standard requires that array shapes conform for whole array assignments and operations where the left-hand side is not an allocatable object.
 However, Fortran does not mandate that array shapes be checked during whole-array assignments and operations.

-When a whole-array assignment occurs to define an allocatable array, the allocatable array is resized, if needed, to the correct size.
+When a whole-array assignment occurs to define an allocable array, the allocatable array is resized, if needed, to the correct size.
 When a whole character assignment occurs to define an allocatable character, the allocatable character is resized, if needed, to the correct size.

 When a character assignment occurs to define a non-allocatable character entity and a length mismatch occurs, the assignment has a blank-fill (if the value is too short) or truncate (if the value is too long) semantic.
 Otherwise, the variable defined is resized, if needed, to the correct size.